HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): Numerical Demonstration

-As a demonstration of the HEOM‑2DVS framework, we computed the linear absorption (1DIR) spectra and the 2D correlated IR spectra of the intramolecular vibrational modes of liquid water using both (i) two‑mode and (ii) three‑mode models.
-Within this framework, the number of energy eigenstates used to represent each vibrational mode can be varied.
-Quantitatively reliable calculations generally require four or more states per mode \cite{ST11JPCA}.
-In the present work, however, we examine the extent to which three eigenstates per mode---the minimal basis necessary for 2DVS simulations---can capture the essential features of the dynamics.
-Although the current implementation of HEOM‑2DVS does not employ GPU acceleration, it is capable of generating 2D correlation IR spectra within approximately seven hours on an Intel i9‑9900K processor.
+To demonstrate the capabilities of the \texttt{HEOM‑2DVS} framework, we calculated the linear absorption (1DIR) spectra and the 2D correlated IR spectra for the intramolecular vibrational modes of liquid water using both (i) two-mode and (ii) three-mode models.

+Quantum calculations were carried out using both three‑level and four‑level representations for each vibrational mode, and the results were compared.
+The 1D IR spectra were nearly identical for the two representations, while subtle differences emerged in the 2D IR spectral profiles, with the four-level representation providing an enhanced description.
+The results obtained using the four-level eigenstate representation from $|0_s\rangle$ to $|3_s\rangle$ for mode $s$ are shown below for the two-mode and three-mode cases.

-For (i) the two-mode calculations, the fundamental frequencies were set to (1) stretch mode ($\omega_1 = 3520~\mathrm{cm}^{-1}$) and (2) bend mode ($\omega_2 = 1710~\mathrm{cm}^{-1}$) to enable direct comparison with the DHEOM-MLWS results obtained in the Wigner-space representation.\cite{TT23JCP2} The parameters adopted here were chosen to match those used in that calculation and are summarized in Table~\ref{tab:para2mode}.
+For (i) the two-mode calculations, the fundamental frequencies were set to (1) stretch mode ($\omega_1 = 3520~\mathrm{cm}^{-1}$) and (2) bend mode ($\omega_2 = 1710~\mathrm{cm}^{-1}$) to enable direct comparison with the \texttt{DHEOM-MLWS} results obtained in the Wigner-space representation.\cite{TT23JCP2} The parameters adopted here were chosen to match those used in that calculation and are summarized in Table~\ref{tab:para2mode}.

-For (ii) the three-mode calculations, the fundamental frequencies were set to (1) asymmetric stretch ($\omega_1 = 3570~\mathrm{cm}^{-1}$), (1$'$) symmetric stretch ($\omega_{1'} = 3470~\mathrm{cm}^{-1}$), and (2) bending ($\omega_2 = 1710~\mathrm{cm}^{-1}$) and employ the parmeter vaules for the strong intermolecular-coupling case in classical simulations based on the CHFPE-2DVS framework.\cite{HT25JCP1} The parameter are summarized in Tables~\ref{tab:para1} and \ref{tab:FitAll2}.
+For (ii) the three-mode calculations, the fundamental frequencies were set to (1) asymmetric stretch ($\omega_1 = 3570~\mathrm{cm}^{-1}$), (1$'$) symmetric stretch ($\omega_{1'} = 3470~\mathrm{cm}^{-1}$), and (2) bending ($\omega_2 = 1710~\mathrm{cm}^{-1}$) and employ the parmeter vaules for the strong intermolecular-coupling case in classical simulations based on the \texttt{CHFPE-2DVS} framework.\cite{HT25JCP1} The parameter are summarized in Tables~\ref{tab:para1} and \ref{tab:FitAll2}.

-We note that the stretching and anti-stretching modes are not distinguishable in the 2DIR spectrum.
-Consequently, in the three-mode case, their individual parameters and mutual coupling cannot be uniquely determined from the 2D spectral data alone.\cite{IT16JCP} Thus, the intermode‑couplings presented in Table \ref{tab:FitAll2} is treated not as a fixed parameter but as an adjustable variable used to fit the MD simulation results and experimental results.
+We note that the symmetric and asymmetric-stretching modes are not distinguishable in the 2DIR spectrum.
+As a result, in the three-mode case, their individual parameters and mutual coupling cannot be uniquely identified based solely on the 2D spectral data.\cite{IT16JCP} Thus, the intermode‑couplings presented in Table \ref{tab:FitAll2} is treated not as a fixed parameter but as an adjustable variable used to fit the MD simulation results and experimental results.